mikeroyal/Digital-Forensics-Guide/README.md

 [Digital Evidence Investigator®](https://www.adfsolutions.com/dei) is a digital forensic tool for Windows, Linux, and macOS (including T2 and M1 chips).
 DEI collects digital evidence and presents it in a timeline view to tie the user to files and artifacts.

 [Digital Evidence Investigator® PRO](https://www.adfsolutions.com/dei-pro) is a tool that includes Windows, Linux and macOS (including T2 and M1 chips) computer forensic capabilities of [Digital Evidence Investigator®](https://www.adfsolutions.com/dei) and [Mobile Device Investigator®](https://www.adfsolutions.com/mobile-device-investigator) iOS/Android capabilities in a single license.

+[Dissect](https://github.com/fox-it/dissect) is a digital forensics & incident response [framework](https://docs.dissect.tools/en/latest/) and [toolset](https://docs.dissect.tools/en/latest/) that allows you to quickly access and analyse forensic artefacts from various disk and file formats, developed by Fox-IT (part of NCC Group).

 [Guymager](https://tools.kali.org/forensics/guymager) is a free forensic imager for media acquisition.
 Its main features are: Easy user interface in different languages.
 Really fast, due to multi-threaded, pipelined design and multi-threaded data compression.
 Generates flat (dd), EWF (E01) and AFF images, supports disk cloning.
 Free of charges, completely open source.